 - Built-in app scheduler (free): Both Anker and EcoFlow apps let you set “Charge from 1 AM – 5 AM, Discharge from 4 PM – 9 PM” based on your utility’s ToU plan.
 This is the lazy man’s setup and works fine for 80% of users.

-- Tapo P110 Smart Plug ($26): TP-Link Tapo P110.
+- TP-Link Tapo energy-monitoring smart plug ($26): TP-Link Tapo smart plug.
 Use it to schedule charging an EcoFlow/Anker via a wall outlet.
-The Tapo P110 has built-in energy monitoring so you can see exactly how many kWh you charged at off-peak rates.
+It has built-in energy monitoring so you can see exactly how many kWh you charged at off-peak rates (15A/1800W limit).

 - Shelly Pro 3EM (~$150): Premium option.
 Installs on your main panel DIN rail (electrician recommended).
 Gives whole-home power monitoring and can automate complex schedules with IFTTT or Home Assistant.